duksis/slides/events/20160218-elixir-berlin-api-client.md

 ---

-## Lets start with a simple client
+## Lets start with a simple "client"

 ```elixir
 defmodule TravisEx.Client do